-10 This study investigated if the intake of goat meat affects muscle atrophy and changes gut 11 microbiota in animal models.
-Muscle atrophy-induced mice (C57BL/6N; 5-week-old) by 12 dexamethasone were treated with a standard chow diet (DEX) and goat meat (DEX+G) for 18 days.
+Abstract This study investigated if the intake of goat meat affects muscle atrophy and changes gut microbiota in animal models.
+Muscle atrophy-induced mice (C57BL/6N; 5week-old) by dexamethasone were treated with a standard chow diet (DEX) and goat meat (DEX+G) for 18 d.
 Muscle atrophy-uninduced mice were treated with the standard chow diet (CON).
-The 13 14 relative muscle mass (gastrocnemius, soleus, and quadriceps femoris) to the body weight of 15 the mice, levels of serum biochemical markers, expression levels of muscle atrophy-related 16 proteins, and cross-sectional area (CSA) of muscle fibers were measured in the mice.
-The gut 17 microbiota was also analyzed.
-The relative mass of the gastrocnemius muscle was higher in 18 the DEX+G than in the DEX.
-However, improvement related to muscle mass was not 19 observed in serum biochemical markers.
-Of the three examined proteins in gastrocnemius 20 muscle, MuRF1 and GDF-8 expression levels were lower in the DEX+G than in the DEX group.
-The average CSA of gastrocnemius muscle fiber was higher in the DEX+G group than 21 in the DEX group, but it was lower in the DEX+G group than in the CON group.
-The goat 22 23 meat treatment changed the composition of some gut bacteria in muscle atrophy-induced 24 mice.
-In summary, goat meat intake might have a mild effect on improving gastrocnemius muscle mass and CSA, potentially related to lowered MuRF1 and GDF-8 expression and 25 26 changes in gut microbiota.
-The current findings from a mouse model indicate that goat meat 27 treatment has only a mild effect on limited factors.
-Therefore, further research is necessary.
-28
+The relative muscle mass (gastrocnemius, soleus, and quadriceps femoris) to the body weight of the mice, levels of serum biochemical markers, expression levels of muscle atrophy-related proteins, and cross-sectional area (CSA) of muscle fibers were measured in the mice.
+The gut microbiota was also analyzed.
+The relative mass of only the gastrocnemius muscle was slightly higher in the DEX+G than in the DEX.
+However, improvement related to muscle mass was not observed in serum biochemical markers.
+Of the three examined proteins in gastrocnemius muscle, muscle RING finger protein 1 (MuRF1) and growth differentiation factor 8 (GDF-8) expression levels were lower in the DEX+G than in the DEX group.
+The average CSA of gastrocnemius muscle fiber was slightly higher in the DEX+G group than in the DEX group, but it was lower in the DEX+G group than in the CON group.
+The goat meat treatment changed the composition of some gut bacteria in muscle atrophy-induced mice.
+In summary, goat meat intake might have a slight effect on improving gastrocnemius muscle mass and its CSA only, not in the other muscles, and the intake might change gut microbiota.
+The current findings are only from a mouse model, and they indicate that goat meat treatment might have only a slight effect on limited factors.
+Therefore, further research is necessary to assess the more apparent effect of goat meat on muscle atrophy, especailly in humans.

-29 Keywords: Muscle atrophy, goat meat, gut microbiota, skeletal muscle
+Keywords muscle atrophy, goat meat, gut microbiota, skeletal muscle

-1 Introduction
+Introduction

-2 The goat is the most widely distributed livestock species globally, and its numbers have 3 steadily increased over the past decade (FAOSTAT, 2020).
-Global meat consumption is also 4 expected to increase, and the goat industry has the potential for similar growth (Mazhangara 5 et al., 2019).
-In the past, goats were recognized mainly as a health supplement, but more 6 recently, they have been consumed for their meat (Hwang et al., 2019).
-While the functions 7 of goat meat were only described in classical Eastern medical literature, the nutritional and 8 physiological activities of goat meat have recently been studied with modern science (Kim et 9 al., 2019).
+The goat is the most widely distributed livestock species globally, and its numbers have steadily increased over the past decade (Food and Agriculture Organization [FAO], 2020).
+Global meat consumption is also expected to increase, and the goat industry has the potential for similar growth (Mazhangara et al., 2019).
+In the past, goats were recognized mainly as a health supplement, but more recently, they have been consumed